Dave Zanoni

 Prescription Pet Food: What the FDA Really Says

-The term “prescription” in pet food is a marketing decision by manufacturers—not a regulatory classification or medical designation.
+The word “prescription” is a marketing choice, not a medical or legal designation.

 -